|

 note here.
 White Island is an active volcano and it can erupt at

-any time.
 It is also very changeable pouring steam out at one time,

 doing almost nothing the next.